docusealco/docuseal/docs/embedding/signing-form-vue.md

     "description": "The role name or title of the signer.", "example": "First Party"
   },
-  "external-id": {
+  "token": {
     "type": "string",
+    "doc_type": "object",
+    "description": "JSON Web Token (JWT HS256) with a payload signed using the API key. <b>JWT can be generated only on the backend.</b>.", "required": false,
+    "properties": {
+      "slug": {
+        "type": "string",
+        "required": true,
+        "description": "Template or Submitter slug.
+When Submitter slug is used no need to pass additional email param."
+      },
+      "email": {
+        "type": "string",
         "required": false,
+        "description": "Email address of the signer.
+Additional email form step will be displayed if the email attribute is not specified with Template slug."
+      },
+      "external_id": {
+        "type": "string",
+        "required": false,
         "description": "Your application-specific unique string key to identify signer within your app."
+      },
+      "preview": {
+        "type": "boolean",
+        "required": false,
+        "default": false,
+        "description": "Show form in preview mode without ability to submit it."
+      }
+    }
+  },
+  "preview": {
+    "type": "boolean",
+    "required": false,
+    "default": false,
+    "description": "Show form in preview mode without ability to submit it.
+Completed documents embedded in preview mode require `data-token` authentication."
   },
   "expand": {
     "type": "boolean",